 Similarly, integrating trauma informed approaches in the yoga world remains a niche topic.
 The reason behind this article is to illuminate the effective role of yoga when working with trauma.

-This article is part of a three part series on trauma and yoga.
-There will be follow up articles on tips on how to teach yoga in a trauma sensitive way and understanding the anatomy of the nervous system through Polyvagal Theory.
+This article is part of a two part series on trauma and yoga.
+There will be a follow up article on tips on how to teach yoga in a trauma sensitive way.

 In this article you will learn about